Writing Center Staff

 Chrisanne Souza holds an AA in Liberal Arts & Sciences from Bristol Community College, a BA in Literature from Wellesley College and an MA in Creative Writing from Boston University.
 She has published fiction, memoir, and poetry.
 She tutors across the disciplines and specializes in humanities writing such as literature, poetry, film, and art.
 She particularly enjoys tutoring creative writing, close reading, and critical thinking skills.
 She is also available to assist faculty and staff with advanced degree writing, academic or creative.

 Joan Thomas-Mello is a veteran teacher with over 30 years of classroom experience.
 She earned her M.Ed. from Lesley University in Curriculum and Instruction.
 Joan studied dance professionally at the Hartford Ballet graduating with her teacher’s certificate.
-Her interest in writing began while teaching at inner city schools.
+Her interest in writing began while teaching at inner-city schools.
 She integrated language arts and dance by adapting and narrating stories and poetry for her students to perform in public venues.
 Joan particularly enjoys working with students who are developing their reading, writing and speaking skills.
 She is committed to student success both in the classroom and in life.

-Kris Thompson holds an A.S. in Criminal Justice from Bristol Community College and is currently pursing a bachelor’s degree at Westfield State in criminology/sociology.
+Kris Thompson holds an A.S. in Criminal Justice from Bristol Community College and is currently pursuing a bachelor’s degree at Westfield State in criminology/sociology.
 In addition to being a Writing Center Tutor, she works as a Supplemental Instruction (SI) Leader in Criminal Justice/Sociology courses.
 Kris is passionate about helping guide students’ towards excellence in writing, particularly in the areas of annotated bibliography, opinion-orientated essays and research papers.
 She believes good writing comes from putting your heart into the work.

 Lillie Wilson is a veteran journalist, science writer, and editor with a portfolio of more than 2,000 by-lines.
 She received her B.A. in liberal arts from Sarah Lawrence College, an M.A. in English from Brandeis University, and an M.S. in journalism from Columbia University.
 She teaches professional writing at Roger Williams University and has been tutoring Bristol Community College students in the Writing Center since 2014.
 She encourages students to bring in writing projects of all kinds, academic and non-academic.